hpsa/hpe-application-automation-tools-plugin/doc/README.md

 ### Generate pipeline code

-To set up a pipeline test job for your Micro Focus testing tool:
+To set up a pipeline test job for your OpenText testing tool:

   1. From Jenkins Dashboard. click  **New Item**  or select an existing one.